whatsupmailbox/whatsupmailbox.github.io/_posts/2016-08-24-Cate-Chloe-VIP-Jewelry-Subscription-Box-September-2016-Review-Coupon.md

 There's also a hand strap that you can attach to the wallet for those times where you'll be using this as your only bag.

-This is definitely a useful item and it does fit my iPhone 6s, but only if I take my protective cover off.
+This is definitely a useful item and it does fit my iPhone 6s, but only if I take the protective cover off.
 When it's on, it can barely close and most likely will not fit anything else.
 Either way, it was still a very thoughtful and useful item to include.

 <br>